idiasdas/fanet_deployment/README.md

-# Optimizing drones trajectory to form a flying newtwork
+# Optimizing drones trajectory to form a flying network

 This project is an organized version of the experiments presented on: